murrayo/yaspe/README.md

 # Yet Another System Performance Extractor

-This will replace `yape`.
-I will add functionality as I need it. e.g. I expect to create charts with multiple interesting metrics.
-If you would like to see specific combinations let me know e.g. glorefs with CPU
+This is a replacement for [yape](https://github.com/murrayo/yape).
+There will be no more development on `yape`.

+I will add functionality to `yaspe` as I need it.
+I use these tools pretty much daily, so there are frequent updates; which is not the same as support ;)
+However, if you find bugs, or are looking for enhancements let me know!

-> **NOTE:** Currently only supports
+> **NOTE:** `yaspe` currently only supports:
 >- IRIS/Caché (mgstat)
 >- Linux (vmstat, iostat)
 >- Windows (Perfmon)

 ## Create docker container image

+To create a docker image:

-- download the source files
+- Download the source files
 - `cd` to folder with source files
-- build `yaspe` container image: `docker build --no-cache -t yaspe .`
+- Build `yaspe` container image: `docker build --no-cache -t yaspe .`

+There are also instructions for (running without docker)[#Running-without-a-container]

 ## Run the command over a pButtons or SystemPerformance file